ewasm/benchmarking/README.md

+# Benchmarks

-This repository contains instructions for benchmarking wasm modules and ewasm contracts.
-The directories are as follows.
+This repository contains instructions for benchmarking ewasm contracts and standalone wasm modules.
+Directory descriptions follow.

 ```
-ewasms/		- contains everything regarding benchmarking and testing ewasm contracts in ewasm engines.
+ewasm/          - contains benchmarks and tests for ewasm contracts in ewasm engines.
-wasm/		- contains everything regarding benchmarking wasm modules in standalone wasm engines.
+wasm/           - contains benchmarks for wasm modules in standalone wasm engines.
 ```